 Livestream worship continues this Sunday.
 Rev. Danny Massie continues the summer sermon series, “What Christ Expects of His Church: The Letters to the Seven Churches of Asia,” with part 5, “The Letter to Thyatira: Holiness.”
 Scripture readings will be Psalm 96 and Revelation 2:18-29.
 Music by the Chancel Choir and Rejoice!
 Ensembles.

 Need prayer?
 Let us know how we can pray for you.
 Click here for our secure prayer request form.

 Spiritual formation at FPC continues with videos, small groups, activities, and more.
-Take a look at this week’s options on our Digital Formation page.
-More opportunities, including previous Vespers reflections, are available in our Digital Formation Library.
+See this week’s options on our Digital Formation page.

 WHERE WE ARE